aptos-labs/aptos-core/developer-docs-site/docs/guides/get-test-funds.md

+---
+title: "Create and Fund Accounts"
+slug: "getting-started"
+---

-## Create and Fund Aptos Account
+## Create and Fund Aptos Accounts

 For testing purposes, you will want to create an Aptos account and fund it with testnet tokens.
+Much of this can be accomplished in the [wallet](https://github.com/aptos-foundation/ecosystem-projects#wallets) of your choice.
+We use the [Petra Wallet](https://petra.app/docs/use) here in combination with the [Aptos CLI](../cli-tools/aptos-cli-tool/index.md) to show you how they work together.

 This document accompanies the command line instructions for the Aptos CLI on [creating](../cli-tools/aptos-cli-tool/use-aptos-cli.md#initialize-local-configuration-and-create-an-account) and [funding](../cli-tools/aptos-cli-tool/use-aptos-cli.md#fund-an-account-with-the-faucet) accounts, focusing upon the testnet network and leveraging a graphical wallet rather than the CLI.

 ## Prerequisites